 |How do I know if someone should pay a copayment?|

-Look at the "Copays?" field on page 2 of your coverage letter.
+For services before January 1, 2017, look at the "Copays?" field on page 2 of your coverage letter.
 This field will contain a "Yes" for each member of your household who is responsible for copayment, and a “No” for members who are not responsible for copayments.

 |How do I know if a service requires a copayment?|

-Refer to the OHP Handbook for general descriptions of services requiring copayment.
+For services before January 1, 2017, refer to the OHP Handbook for general descriptions of services requiring copayment.
 If you believe your health care provider is charging you a copayment in error, contact your OHP health plan or OHP Client Services.

 |Are copayments charged per procedure, per visit, per day, etc.?|

-Providers may charge the applicable copayment per visit per day.
+For services provided before January 1, 2017, providers may charge the applicable copayment per visit per day.
 Pharmacies may charge for each fill.